Cinnamon Cockatiel

 Cinnamon is one such variation on the normal grey cockatiel coloration or mutation.

-As cockatiel breeders learn more about avian genetics, even more colors and patterns are being developed.
+As cockatiel breeders learn more about avian genetics, more colors and patterns are being developed.
 So while the cinnamon cockatiel used to be considered a rare mutation, it is much more common and recognizable today.

 In this article, learn all about the cinnamon cockatiel and the intriguing genetics that combine to produce this lovely and subtle coloration.